eastemblem/Second-Chance-ProofEngine-Sim/replit.md

   * Badge repositioned to bottom center (12% from bottom) for perfect visual balance and professional appearance
   * **UPDATED: Badge positioning refinement** - Adjusted badge position to 18% from bottom for horizontal alignment between logo and signature
   * Badge now positioned horizontally centered between Second Chance logo and L.A.
 Ravenscroft signature for optimal visual balance
+  * **UPDATED: Certificate filename format** - Changed from timestamp-based naming to clean format using VentureName_Validation_Certificate.pdf
+  * Updated all certificate generation paths (service and route handlers) to use consistent clean naming convention

 ## User Preferences